 And yet a couple scenes later, Wahlberg, his wife, and their soon-to-be adopted daughter all consciously decide to overcome fear…and they not only survive, but the plants seem to stop their neurotoxic rampage completely as a result.

-But FEAR can’t be criticized too harshly in our culture…because how will the media machine ever go on?
+But FEAR can’t be criticized too harshly in our culture…because how else will the media machine ever go on?
 How will most politicians function?

 Free-floating FEAR, applied in steady amounts…which is essentially the amorphous “happening” we all seem obsessed with.

-Hence the significance of the fact that at the very end of the movie, the “suicide epidemic” seems to hit Paris next—the scene, in “real life,” of some of the worst recent terrorist attacks.
+Hence the significance of the fact that at the very end of the movie, the “suicide epidemic” seems to hit Paris next—the scene, in “real life,” of some of the most recent terrorist attacks.
 The fear must continue; that is what terrorism is, that is its purpose.
 And it’s not only the Terrorists proper who are doing this to our society, but also those who are in charge of informing and governing us.

 But who in the hell wants to hear that?

-This is not all to say that The Happening is the cinematic equivalent in terms of quality, as say, William Shakespeare’s Hamlet.
+This is not all to say that The Happening is the cinematic equivalent in terms of quality, as, say, William Shakespeare’s Hamlet.
 It is a flawed film, and certainly there are enough meme-worthy lines emitted from Wahlberg alone to distract from any sort of serious message